Vadmidin/Vadmidin.github.io/_projects/project-01-paper2d-game-prototype.md

    </video>
 </div>
 <br>
 Expanding on the vertex shader, allowed me to create this "flipping" effect of the character.
 Like you would flip a page in a book.
-Using Custom Primitive Data on the Mesh Component, a Timeline and Float Curve it is possible to animate and set the flipping amount and flipping speed.
+Using Custom Primitive Data on the Mesh Component, a Timeline and Float Curve it is possible to animate and set the flipping amount, rotation direction and speed.

 ---